orger-lab/megabouts/docs/source/index.rst

 Welcome to Megabouts' documentation!
 ====================================
-Accurate measurements of animal behavior are crucial for neuroscience, as well as genetic and pharmacological screening.
+Accurate measurement of animal behavior is essential for neuroscience, as well as genetic and pharmacological screening.
 Megabouts is a Python toolbox designed to precisely quantify zebrafish larval locomotion.
-Our software supports locomotion analysis in both freely swimming and head-restrained conditions, with the goal of promoting standardized zebrafish locomotion studies across neuroscience, pharmacology, and genetics.
+It supports locomotion analysis in both freely swimming and head-restrained conditions and is designed to facilitate the standardized quantification of behavior.

 Please support the development of Megabouts by starring and/or watching the project on Github_!